crystalcommerce/Frontend-Standards/README.md

     }
     ```

+- **Naming Conventions**
-- **Naming Conventions**: Use object-oriented class names to build scalable and modular markup.
+    - Use object-oriented class names to build scalable and modular markup.
 Use hyphen sytanx sparingly.
+[You can read more about OOCSS at Smashing Magazine.](http://www.smashingmagazine.com/2011/12/12/an-introduction-to-object-oriented-css-oocss/)

     *Bad*
     ```html